nim-works/cps/README.md

 The implementation is comprised of two moving parts:

-1. an *environment* is a bespoke type made to carry all locals in a procedure, plus a function pointer to the next continuation, like this:
+1. a *continuation* is a bespoke type made to carry all locals in a procedure -- the _environment_ -- plus a function pointer with which the continuation is poised to continue, or _resume_:

 ```nim
 type